antonlahtinen/csharp-json-crud/README.md

-# json-kouluprojekti
+# C# CRUD Console App

-Basic JSON manipulation program using C#.
-You could add, update and delete information from JSON file.
+Basic C# CRUD app with JSON.
+You could create, read, update and delete information from JSON file.

 Technologies used: